-Ideally, Javier would receive evidence-based health and healthcare services that consider his preferences.
+Ideally, Javier would receive evidence-based health and healthcare services, from a multi-disciplinary health care team, that consider his preferences.
 He and his primary care physician would work together to design a plan of care that incorporates his goals.
 His primary care physician, pulmonologist, and endocrinologist would share information to ensure that the care plan is integrated and updated as necessary.
 Additionally, Javier would be assisted in obtaining access to any needed community supports.
 Javier's plan of care could include pharmacologic management of his COPD, diabetes, and depression along with nutrition counseling and smoking cessation counseling.
 The MCC Conceptual Model helps identify relevant measures to determine if Javier is receiving ideal care and the MCC Guiding Principles provide direction for how relevant measures should be used.